NEWARK, NJ — They met her with a hero’s welcome.

 Andujar arrived in Newark for a 9 a.m. meeting requested by ICE.
 No one knew whether she’d be detained on the spot, as activists said other people have in recent days.

 When she went upstairs, ICE agents asked her several questions and took her fingerprints, she said.
-Some of them must’ve also peered through the windows.

 “They were well aware of the support I had waiting for me outside,” Andujar said, “from community members, from university leaders, from elected officials, from clergy.”

-Indeed, a sizable crowd began to assemble outside the building after 8 a.m. in anticipation of the chemical-engineering student’s interview.
+A sizable crowd began to assemble outside the building after 8 a.m. in anticipation of the chemical-engineering student’s interview.
 Rutgers professors, students and activists joined with priests, aspiring politicians and local leaders to rally for Andujar and against President Donald Trump and his immigration policies.

-“Let us stand with the new Americans who will build the 21st century of America,” Lucye Millerand, president of the Union of Rutgers Administrators, said, echoing a common sentiment in the movement.
+“Let us stand with the new Americans who will build the 21st Century of America,” Lucye Millerand, president of the Union of Rutgers Administrators, said, echoing a common sentiment in the movement.
 “Let us stand with Carimer.”

 From there, the Rutgers faculty union posted Andujar’s story on its Facebook page.
 Then it organized an action meeting for her supporters.
 Next came a rally in New Brunswick and then today’s demonstration, for which the group chartered a bus out of Rutgers.